TigranZhamakochyan/power-outages-analysis/README.md

 4. I also converted `YEAR` to int and `MONTH` to Int64 to fix float dtype issues caused by the Excel import. `MONTH` uses nullable integer type to preserve NaN values.

-5. I kept only the 21 of the most relevant columns I reduced it from the original 56 columns to those useful for analysis and modeling, including cause, climate, geographic, economic, and time-related features.
+5. I kept only the 21 of the most relevant columns.
+I reduced it from the original 56 columns to those useful for analysis and modeling, including cause, climate, geographic, economic, and time-related features.

 These cleaning steps ensure that missing data is properly represented as NaN, that timestamps are usable for feature extraction, and that the DataFrame is focused on relevant information.